Rammina/toy-gallery/docs_md/app/mvp.md

   - create a toy page
   - update their own toy pages
   - delete their own toy pages
   - upload images of their toys inside a toy page
-  - choose a main "highlight" image to use
 - store any created and updated data in a database
 - retrieve data from the database and
 - change the state on the client side after retrieval